 The University reserves the right to remove a student from University housing.
 Access to other University-owned facilities can also be restricted.
-Examples of behavior that could result in such removal or restrictions would be disruptive, rude or threatening behavior or destruction of community/University property.
+Examples of behavior that could result in such removal or restrictions would be disruptive, rude, or threatening behavior or destruction of community/University property.
 The parents of the student may be notified of the student's status.
+Housing costs will be forfeited as specified by the University's refund policy (see Business Office for details); meal plan costs may be refunded at a pro-rated rate.